-For Hobson in 2021, background radon concentrations were measured at $< 0.210 \, \text{pCi/L}$ and releases from operations were far less.
+For Hobson in 2021, background radon concentrations were measured at <0.210 pCi/L and releases from operations were far less.
 This means that there were no releases of radon to the environment from our operations.
-Background uranium sampling was measured at $< 0.210 \, \text{pCi/L}$ and the releases from operations were $< 1.8 \times 10^{-16} \, \text{uCi/mL}$.
-This means that there was a release of $8.0 \times 10^{-17} \, \text{uCi/mL}$ uranium to the environment.
-For Palangana in 2021, background radon concentrations were measured at $< 0.145 \, \text{pCi/L}$ and the highest monitoring release from operations was $< 0.225 \, \text{pCi/L}$.
-This means that there was a release of $< 0.08 \, \text{pCi/L}$ of radon to the environment.
+Background uranium sampling was measured at <0.210 pCi/L and releases from operations were far less.
+This means that there were no releases of radon to the environment from our operations.
+Background uranium sampling was measured at <0.210 pCi/L and releases from operations were far less.
+This means that there were no releases of radon to the environment from our operations.
+Background uranium sampling was measured at <0.210 pCi/L and the releases from operations were far less.
+This means that there were no releases of radon to the environment.
+Tor Palangana in 2021, background radon concentrations were measured at <0.145 pCi/L and the highest monitoring release from operations was <0.225 pCi/L. This means that there was a release of <0.08 pCi/L of radon to the environment.
 Uranium particulate monitoring is not required at Palangana due to a closed-circuit process and no dryer on site.
 For Hobson and Palangana, the readings are low enough to be deemed as background or less.